johnmackintosh/johnmackintosh.github.io/_posts/2021-03-28-popthemes.md

     Hole - Celebrity Skin

 Hole - Celebrity Skin.
-A great piece of pop- punk.
+A great piece of pop - punk.
 Is that what they were?
 Dunno, but this is good.
 I think it's the only track of theirs I've actually heard, but it's a favourite.

 ![](/assets/img/popthemes/nodoubt.png "No Doubt - Tragic Kingdom")